yayorbitgum/Learning/Python/Projects/WeatherGet/README.md

 # TODO ->
 - Have a _setup.py_ do all of this for you instead.
 - Better visualization of upcoming forecast differences.
-- Implement as a live website and skip all this mess.
+- Implement as a live website and skip all this setup mess!
+  - Setup city.list db on cloud.
+  - Rate limit openweather API requests per user (just in case someone likes using this).